Batman (military): In popular culture

 Perhaps one of the most famous fictional examples of a batman was Private Baldrick, portrayed by Tony Robinson, who served as batman to Captain Blackadder in Blackadder Goes Forth.
 Lord Peter Wimsey's valet Mervyn Bunter in Dorothy L. Sayers's detective novels had been Wimsey's batman in World War I and helped save his life.

+The actor James Garner played such a role in the film The Americanization of Emily (1964).

+In 1967, the pseudonymous Whistling Jack Smith (actually a session vocalist) recorded an all-whistling number called "I Was Kaiser Bill's Batman", which went Top 5 in the UK.
+The title indeed refers to a military batman, not to the superhero.